KxSystems/nano/README.md

    1. locking file.
 (Enum extend)[https://code.kx.com/q/ref/enum-extend/] is used for this which achieves more.

 ### Random read
 This test consists of four subtests.
 Each subtest random reads 800 MiB of data by indexing a list stored on disk.
 Consecutive integers are used for indexing.
 Each random read uses a different random offset ([deal](https://code.kx.com/q/ref/deal/#roll-and-deal)).
 800 MiB is achieved either by either reading 100 times 1M or 1600 times 64k 8-byte integers.
 Each random read can also perform a `mmap`.
-This test is denoted by a `u` postfix, e.g. `random64ku` stands for random reading integer list of size 64k after a memory map.
+This test is denoted by a `with mmaps` postfix, e.g. `Random 64k with mmaps` stands for random reading integer list of size 64k after a memory map.

 In a typical `select` statement with a `where` clause kdb+ does random reads with memory mappings.
 If you started your kdb+ process with [.Q.MAP](https://code.kx.com/q/ref/dotq/#map-maps-partitions) then memory mapping is done during `.Q.MAP` and the select statement only does a random read.